-Two State Fair Entries total from Classes 50188, 50189, 50190; and 1 entry from 50191.
+Two State Fair Entries total from classes 50188, 50189, 50190; and 1 entry from 50191.

-Check-in-Wednesday, 8 a.m.

-Judging-Wednesday, 9:30 a.m.
+Project Check-in - Tuesday, 5-8 p.m.
+Judging - Wednesday, 9:30 a.m.
 Humiston Building

 Create an exhibit that shows the public what you learned in the beekeeping project this year.
 Note: No bee hives may be exhibited.
 (Honey moisture content will be measured.)
 Fill level: the honey should be filled to the jar shoulder, not over, nor under.
 Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalogs).
 Be careful to distinguish "chunk honey" (comb in jar) from "cut comb" (comb only in plastic box).
 Honey exhibited (including chunk, cut comb, and sections) must be collected since the previous year fair.